Thottal Poo Malarum: Soundtrack

 For the music of the film, P. Vasu teamed up with composer Yuvan Shankar Raja for the first time.
 The soundtrack was released on 23 June 2007 by Rajinikanth and Kamal Haasan.
-It features 6 tracks.
-'Kavignar' Vaali wrote the lyrics for all the songs, except for "Kadatharen Naan Unnai", whose lyrics were written by Snehan.
+Vaali wrote the lyrics for all the songs, except for "Kadatharen Naan Unnai", whose lyrics were written by Snehan.
+The song "Arabu Naade" became immensely popular and a chartbuster.